ted-ncg/labs/18-spend-money-mvc-form.md

   </html>
   ```

-1. Create a `WithdrawForm` *POJO* (Plain Old Java Object) that has two properties, with getters and setters:
+1. Create a `WithdrawForm` DTO that has two properties, with getters and setters:
    * `accountId` (`long`) - ID of the account to withdraw from
    * `amount` (`int`) - how much to spend